AUCKLAND C0-DESIGN LAB

 The Auckland Co-design Lab (the Lab) started in January 2015.
 The Lab has been established to provide a neutral space to explore the use of co-design and other innovative approaches to address complex social issues.

-The Lab is funded by the Better Public Service Innovation Seed Fund and Auckland Council and is sponsored by Treasury, Ministry of Police, Te Puni Kōkiri, Ministry of Health, Ministry of Business Innovation and Employment, Ministry of Education, Ministry of Social Development and Department of Priminister & Cabinet.
+The Lab is funded by Auckland Council and is sponsored by Treasury, Ministry of Police, Te Puni Kōkiri, Ministry of Health, Ministry of Business Innovation and Employment, Ministry of Education, Ministry of Social Development and Department of Prime Minister & Cabinet.
 The Lab is based with Auckland Council’s Southern Initiative team in Manukau, South Auckland.

 A key focus is creating space for multi-agency teams to collaborate, work alongside citizens and to support and broker innovative ideas and solutions.

-The Lab's governance group chaired by Jane Strange Director of Auckland Co-Design Lab, Jim Quinn CE of Planning Division within Auckland Council and made up of eight senior government and NGO leaders who will provide guidance, unlock resources and topple obstacles.
+The Lab's governance group chaired by Jim Quinn Chief Executive of Planning Division within Auckland Council and made up of eight senior government and NGO leaders who will provide guidance, unlock resources and topple obstacles.

 WHAT IS CO-DESIGN?